gprasad125/ipl_run_predictor/README.md

 2. CD into the repo's `app` folder
 3. Run `python -m main` and select the localhost link that is generated.

+In `main.py`, line 29 details what link you would like to launch on.
+Currently, it runs on an AI Camp cocalc server but you can change it to whatever you would like.

 //

 The webpage deployment was based on the "Simple Sidebar" template through [Bootstrap](https://startbootstrap.com/template/simple-sidebar)